XxHyde840xX/TMC-CAG-Remastered/README.md

 # TMC-CAG-Remastered
- Adds 6 new goggles with adjusted stats.
+ Adds 6 new goggles (for a total of 9) with adjusted stats.
 Now with NVG sounds!

  All Credit to TMC for the original textures and xml